rebing/graphql-laravel/README.md

 #### GraphQL execution middleware

-The processing of a GraphQL request, henceforth called "execution", flows through a set of middelwares.
+The processing of a GraphQL request, henceforth called "execution", flows through a set of middlewares.

 They can be set on global level via `graphql.execution_middleware` or per-schema via `graphql.schemas.<yourschema>.execution_middleware`.